Billionaire JD.com founder lines up next challenge: beating Alibaba

 “I’ve never done movies, television and so on,” said Liu, saying those sectors won’t become investment targets.
 “We will continue to make some investments and do mergers and acquisitions.
 We mainly revolve around core services for all of e-commerce.”

-(This story was corrected to fix year of Kathy Xu investment in JD.com and add total investment amount)
+(This story corrects year of Kathy Xu investment in JD.com, adds total investment amount)

 Additional reporting by Beijing Newsroom; Editing by Kenneth Maxwell